tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 from pre-computing valid authenticators.

 extensions:
-: The extensions that are allowed in this structure include the extensions defined for CertificateRequest messages defined in Section 4.2. of {{!TLS13}}
-and the server_name {{!RFC6066}} extension, which is allowed for client-generated authenticator requests.
+: In the case of server-generated authenticator requests, the set of extensions allowed in this structure are those defined in the TLS ExtensionType Values IANA registry containing CR in the TLS 1.3 column.
+For client-generated authenticator requests, the set of extensions allowed are those containing CH in the TLS 1.3 column.

 # Authenticator